seungj00n/Team3_Temi/README.md

 <h1>Temi Robot Android Project</h1>

-With cooperation with (주)클로봇 Company, our team created an Android Application for people to interact with the robot.
+With cooperation with (주)클로봇 Company, our team created an Android Application for people to interact with the Temi Robot.

 With the given SDK, the mobile robot can be controlled and move to designated places with JAVA.